-I'm the breeder behind Yelah Pyrenees located in Cincinnati, OH.
+I'm Terri N., the breeder behind Yelah Pyrenees located in Cincinnati, OH.
 We offer quality bred family dogs.
 We hand raise each of our puppies to ensure a reliable temperament & cherished companionship.
 As a breeder, I feel a sense of responsibility to prioritize the overall health and temperament of each of our puppies, and to ensure that they are loved and well cared for prior to joining their forever homes.

-What makes Terri’s program special
+What makes your program special?

 I am a proud breeder of Great Pyrenees.
 I am focused on producing puppies that will continue to excel in their chosen field, whether that be working, showing, or as an active companion.
 Good health and temperament are essential, cuteness is guaranteed and lots of love is always included.

-Terri has been certified by Good Dog's screening team for responsible and trusted breeding practices.
-When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.
+Terri has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
+When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.

 “Price is determined on show or companion.”